Housing & Dining

 Freshmen entering college for the first time in fall 2011 or a fall semester thereafter are required to live on campus for their first four semesters at Emerson College, and may apply to live on campus for subsequent semesters pending availability of housing.
 Freshmen entering College for the first time in spring 2012 or a spring semester thereafter are required to live on campus for their first three semesters at Emerson College, and may apply to live on campus for subsequent semesters pending availability of housing.

-Transfer students entering Emerson College in fall 2011 or after will be offered on-campus housing pending availability.
-If a transfer student wants to be considered for on-campus housing, he or she should submit a $500 enrollment deposit to secure their space on the housing waitlist.
-When considering transfer students for housing their year of graduation from high school is taken into consideration.
-Transfer students who graduated from high school fewer than two years from their enrollment date at Emerson will be given priority pending availability of housing.
+Transfer students entering Emerson College in fall 2011 or after will be offered on-campus housing depending on availability.
+If a transfer student wants to be considered for on-campus housing, he or she should secure their space on the housing waitlist.
+When considering transfer students for housing, their year of graduation from high school is taken into consideration.
+Transfer students who graduated from high school fewer than two years from their enrollment date at Emerson will be given priority depending on availability of housing.

-Housing contracts extend through the full academic year (fall and spring semesters).
-Students living on campus in the fall semester are obligated to remain in on-campus housing for the fall and spring semesters.
+Housing contracts extend through the full academic year (fall and spring semesters), and students living on campus in the fall semester are obligated to remain in on-campus housing for the fall and spring semesters.
 In addition, all resident students are required to purchase one of the College-sponsored meal plans.